Labonneguigue/Machine-Learning/README.md

 ![ScreenShot](Images/gmm.tiff)

 In other words, the ith observation is first assigned to one of K clusters according to the probabilities in vector π, and the value of observation xi is then generated from one of K multivariate Gaussian distributions, using the mean and covariance indexed by ci.
-We treat the cluster assignments of each data point as the auxiliary data (missing data of the EM algorithm).
+I treat the cluster assignments of each data point as the auxiliary data (missing data of the EM algorithm).

 **Solution:** Here is the solution I implemented.